 What we’re actually getting –

-Apart from the rules that are changing, the modus operandi demands an upgradation as well.
-I believe that’s what is more relevant for people to understand, because you can still go to your CA for consultation on the rules and ensure compliance at all steps, but the CAs are not equipped right now to transform the back office operations of their clients to ensure the work is happening as per the new world order.
+Apart from the rules that are changing, the modus operandi demands an upgrade as well.
+I believe that’s what is more relevant for people to understand, because you can still go to your CA for consultation on the rules and ensure compliance at all steps, but the CAs are not equipped right now to transform the back-office operations of their clients to ensure the work is happening as per the new world order.
 A lot of the large firms will get their processes upgraded by contracting Big4 consultants and Xero accountants, their mid-sized cousins will opt for smaller consulting firms.
 The bulk of the business owners would still attempt making these changes by themselves because that’s how they’ve been doing it.
 The local entrepreneurs are the real multi-tasking gurus who don’t mind getting their hands dirty.

-Let’s understand a bit more about these returns conceptually and the framework under which they would be filed, and then I’d talk more about the google sheets in a follow-up post..
+Anywa, let’s understand a bit more about these returns conceptually and the framework under which they would be filed, and then I’d talk more about the google sheets in a follow-up post..

-Simply put, each month, the registered business owners would have to file the records of their sales, purchases and applicable tax for previous month.
+Simply put, each month, the registered business owners would have to file the records of their sales, purchases and applicable tax for the previous month.
 One added monthly return would be for the TDS.
 This isn’t a new compliance expectation from the government, one just needs to think back to when we were all forced to apply for pan card seva, but when you look closely, there are 2 key features that really highlight the new approach adopted by the government –

 - Monthly frequency would make it further harder for business owners to evade taxes, people who used to fraudulently adjust their aggregate sales and purchase volumes would have lesser time to do so